-Changes in supply voltage and clock speed also impact current draw.
-A precise current model is thus crucial to determine accurate power consumption.
-While the current drawn by the MCU naturally decreases with voltage and can be calculated using Ohm's law, measuring the impact of a changes in clock speed on current draw is not immediate.
+Besides affecting the time component of the energy equation, changes in supply voltage and clock speed also impact current draw, and hence power consumption.
+A precise current model is thus crucial in determining accurate power consumption, as instantaneous power consumption is a product of voltage and current.
+While the amount of current drawn by the MCU naturally decreases with voltage and can be calculated using Ohm's law, measuring the impact of changes in clock speed on current draw is not immediate.

-In MSP430 MCUs, the clock speed is mainly controlled by the DCO impedance, which in turn is controlled using the parameters described earlier.
+In MSP430 MCUs, clock speed is mainly controlled by the DCO impedance, which is controlled using the parameters described earlier.
 This results in varying amounts of current drawn at different frequencies.
 However, the impedance of the DCO, which can be modeled as an RLC circuit, cannot be derived theoretically since the values of ohmic resistance and reactance are unknown.